Cairo Station: Critical reception

 Upon its release in 1958, Cairo Station provoked outrage among Egyptian audiences, who were expecting "conventional melodramas and comedies that were staples of Egypt's early film industry."
 According to the same review, the film's treatment of suppressed sexuality and its adverse effect on Qinawi's mental health are both highlighted by Chahine's rendering of his "antihero", as well as by the fictional context, relating closely to social and psychological problems of a society marked by violent masculinity or the repression of workers' rights.
 Despite the film's initial lack of acceptance, a new generation of international film lovers discovered it in the 1970s, and in 2020, it was presented as part of a retrospective of Youssef Chahine's films on Netflix.

 In 2002, Cairo Station was called "the highlight of the Chahine season at the National Film Theatre in London", and on the review aggregator Rotten Tomatoes, it received an overall score of 100%.

+Home media

+The Criterion Collection announced a 4K digital restoration to be released on blu-ray on August 12, 2025.